Disease Guide ·Hot Spots ·2026

 2Can I treat my dog's hot spot at home?

-Very small, superficial hot spots caught early can sometimes be managed at home by carefully clipping the hair around the area, cleaning with diluted chlorhexidine or saline, keeping it dry and exposed to air, and preventing licking with an e-collar.
-However, most hot spots benefit from veterinary treatment — the infection is often deeper than it looks, and untreated hot spots can spread rapidly.
-If the area is larger than a quarter or doesn't improve within 24 hours, see your vet.
+Small, superficial spots caught early can be managed at home: clip surrounding hair, clean with diluted chlorhexidine or saline, keep dry and exposed to air, use an e-collar.
+Most benefit from vet treatment - infection is often deeper than it appears and spreads rapidly.
+If larger than a quarter or not improving in 24 hours, see your vet.

 3Why does my dog keep getting hot spots?

-Recurring hot spots usually indicate an underlying problem — most commonly allergies (environmental or food), inadequate flea prevention, or moisture trapped in a thick coat.
-Some dogs develop hot spots seasonally when pollen counts are high.
-Others get them after swimming or bathing if not dried thoroughly.
-Working with your vet to identify and address the root cause is essential.
-Allergy management, consistent flea prevention, and regular grooming can break the cycle.
+Recurring hot spots signal an underlying problem - most commonly allergies, inadequate flea prevention, or moisture trapped in thick coats.
+Some dogs get them seasonally or after swimming if not dried thoroughly.
+Allergy management, consistent flea prevention, and regular grooming break the cycle.

 4What breeds are most prone to hot spots?